ochocinco0601/nr-labs-pathpoint/docs/guides/usage/usage.md

 It may be helpful to add a logo to the Flow, to help associate it with a brand or with an internal team.
 To do so, click on the `Camera` icon next to the Flow name and enter the URL of the logo.

+If you are having difficulty, it may be advisable to use a Data URI for the image instead of a URL pointing to the image.

 #### Change position and shape

 To move the Stage's position in the Flow, use the `Drag` handle (the six dots to the left of the Stage name) of the Stage you want to move, and drag and drop it into the desired position.